🧠 The problem: why LLMs forget everything

 Concrete usage example

-When you ask your avatar: "What did we decide about the database?", here's what happens:
+When you ask your avatar: "What did we decide for the database?", here is what happens:

 - The AI first checks